canarybuilds/zulip/templates/zerver/help/desktop-notifications.md

 2. Select **Zulip** from the list of apps.

-3. Configure the notification style that you would like Zulip to use.
+3. Configure the notification style that you would like Feniks Chat to use.

 **macOS**